IS THERE A LINK BETWEEN ENDOMETRIOSIS & INCONTINENCE?

 Here, we will explore the potential link between endometriosis and urinary incontinence.

-First, let's understand endometriosis itself.
+First, let's understand endometriosis itself. 🩺

 Endometriosis, also known as "endo," is a long-term condition where endometrial-like cells grow outside the uterus.
 Typically, these cells develop in the pelvic region, such as the ovaries or fallopian tubes.
 During the menstrual cycle, these displaced cells can become inflamed and cause pain due to hormonal changes.
 Unlike the uterine lining, this tissue can't be shed, leading to it getting trapped in the pelvis.

-This trapped tissue can lead to various issues, including:
+This trapped tissue can lead to various issues including:

-• Formation of scars
+Formation of scars

-• Adhesion's (where the tissue and pelvic organs bind together)
+Adhesion's (where the tissue and pelvic organs bind together)

-Symptoms vary from person to person, but may include:
+Symptoms vary from person to person but may include:

-• Fertility issues
+Fertility issues

-• Pain during sex
+Pain during sex

-• Discomfort during bowel movements
+Discomfort during bowel movements

-• Lower back pain at any point during the menstrual cycle
+Lower back pain at any point during the menstrual cycle

 It is essential to consult with a health professional for an accurate diagnosis.

-How are incontinence and endometriosis related?
+How are incontinence & endometriosis related?

 Another organ where endo can form is the bladder.
 There are two types of bladder endometriosis: superficial bladder endometriosis (endometriosis occurring on the surface) and deep bladder endometriosis (endometriosis reaching the bladder lining).

 According to a 2014 report on endometriosis, up to 5% of women with the condition may have endo in their urinary system, with the bladder being the most commonly affected organ.
-The ureters, which connect the kidneys to the bladder, can also be impacted.
+While not overly common, bladder endo can result in urge incontinence, leading to episodes of urinary leakage.

 How do I manage this?